-An acclaimed stand-up, her latest Edinburgh show Shame Pig was a huge hit, receiving rave reviews, completely selling out and adding extra shows at both the Edinburgh Fringe and at London’s Soho Theatre, and will return to the Soho Theatre for a further run in 2019 followed by her debut national tour.
-The show was selected as a top show to see by publications including The Mirror, The Guardian, The Scotsman, The List, The Daily Express, The Evening Standard and Edinburgh Festivals Magazine, and also won the Comedian’s Choice Award and the audience Edinburgh Poster Award.
+An acclaimed stand-up, her latest Edinburgh show, Shame Pig, was a huge hit, receiving rave reviews, completely selling out and adding extra shows at both the Edinburgh Fringe and at London’s Soho Theatre.
+The show will returned to the Soho Theatre again for two three runs in 2019 followed by her debut national tour and the show has been selected as a top show to see by publications including The Mirror, The Guardian, The Scotsman, The List, The Daily Express, The Evening Standard and Edinburgh Festivals Magazine, and also won the Comedian’s Choice Award and the audience Edinburgh Poster Award.

 She has performed internationally including performances on Comedy Up Late from the Melbourne Comedy Festival (ABC1) and the New Zealand Comedy Gala 2017 (TV3) and supported Katherine Ryan on her latest West End run at the Garrick Theatre, as well as at the recording of her Netflix special at the Hammersmith Apollo.